Bonkers! (game): Rule changes (Milton Bradley version)

 Other than these small changes, and the cosmetic update to the game, Bonkers! remained virtually unchanged from the first version.

 Rule changes (Winning Moves version)

 In addition to reusing the original disco theme, the 2016 Winning Moves reissue also reverted to the original Parker Brothers rules.

+Rule changes (Hasbro Gaming version)

+The pawns are now cutesy characters.
+The game now has a more modern theme.
+The original Parker Brothers rules are also intact.